 In any case, Anil prescribes us his wisdom-medication on how everyone should run their website:

 "You should have real humans dedicated to monitoring and responding to your community."I happen to agree.
 As does Techdirt, actually.
 You know who is dedicated to monitoring and responding to our community?
 Our community!
 As long as we aren't working from a supposition of "words can hurt," we see our community policing itself just fine.
 Trolls get called trolls, true.
 But I've seen dissenters stick up for Techdirt supporters.
 I've seen Techdirt contributors and those with like-minds stick up for dissenters and their opinions (I know this one in particular, because I make a point to do this, though I'm not the only one).
 ACs have a tougher road in the realm of credibility because of the way the community polices itself.
 Those with accounts and names have a tougher road because we have a comment history we have to own up to.
 It's as simplistic as it is beautiful.
 And it's all emergent behavior, meaning it's natural and not forced or faked.
 That's what open comments do: they create fertile ground for emerged behavior.
 And it's amazing how productive that is.

 "You should have community policies about what is and isn't acceptable behavior."Bullshit.
 And here's why: one man's asshole is another man's prophet.
 Who am I, or Mike, or anyone else to say what is acceptable and what isn't?
 Are there things that most can agree suck?
 Sure.
 Racism is just plain stupid and ignorant.
 What does a policy against racism do?
 Really?
 "Don't be racist, Techdirt community."
 Did I just end racism?
 Did I somehow change the minds of anyone who would read a racist comment and think of it as anything other than pure stupidity to be rebuked or ignored?
 No, I didn't.
 So why bother?
 Remember, words don't have any power unless we give it to them.

 "Your site should have accountable identities."No, it shouldn't.
 It should certainly offer that option.
 But I've seen value from both sides of the debate on this site coming from Anonymous Cowards.
 And I know that some of the folks that contribute anonymously here do so because they're afraid of real repercussions in having their names associated with their words.
 Does that make their words any less valuable?
 No, it doesn't.
 And would making some racist, trolling, or ignorant jackwad sign in with a name make his/her words any different?
 No, it wouldn't.
 So why bother with this at all?
 What's the upside?

 "You should have the technology to easily identify and stop bad behaviors."Again, unless it's just flatout illegal or automated annoyance, what's the point of this?
 I think we can all agree that a relatively intelligent spam filtering system makes sense, but that isn't the kind of "bad behavior" Anil appears to be discussing.
 He's talking about controversial speech.
 Who is getting hurt when someone exhibits "bad behavior"?
 And how do you define that?
 If the site is community driven, shouldn't they be the ones to decide what is "bad behavior" and respond accordingly?

 "You should make a budget that supports having a good community, or you should find another line of work."It isn't a matter of cost, it's a matter of reason.
 What's the point?
 You're killing off all the good you get from the anonymous and semi-anonymous chaos, and what are you getting in return?
 People don't have to hear certain words that make them itchy?

 I apologize for repeating myself, but I can't say this enough: words do not hurt.
 They never do.
 When someone says something designed to inflict pain, you get to choose how to react and respond.
 If an anonymous coward calls me an idiot and my response is, "Nice argument there, captain logic", then what has that person accomplished?
 I'm not hurt, they've put themselves on display being a jerk, and the community at large will react accordingly.

 Don't lock down your comments.
 Don't kill off anonymity.
 Don't pretend the trolls and jerks don't exist.
 Do the opposite.
 Open it all up and trust in your community to be smart enough to react accordingly.
 I know that's largely what occurs here at Techdirt and elsewhere.

 And I can't tell you how thankful I am for it and for everyone here, from those that generally agree with us to those that don't.
-You're welcome
+You're welcome here.
+Forever and always.